WallStreetMojo

 Examples to use REPT Function in Excel

-The REPT Function is a Worksheet (WS) function.
-As a WS function, the REPT function can be entered as a part of the formula in a cell of a worksheet.
+The REPT function is a Worksheet (WS) function.
+Therefore, the REPT function can be inserted as a part of the formula in a worksheet cell as a WS function.
 Refer to a couple of examples given below to know more.

 Example #1 – Repeat a set of characters